Evgeny Tugolukov: Germany’s prosperity is fueled by Russia, and the Siemens story suggests the penny may be dropping in Berlin

 Do not forget that a native of Lower Saxony, Baron Karl von Munchausen, who served as an officer for the Russian empresses and even took part in one of the Russo-Turkish wars, was able (if, of course, we can believe his stories) to pull himself, along with his horse, out of a swamp by his own hair.

 Germany needs Russia and Russia needs Germany.
 More importantly, a safe, secure, and prosperous Europe needs them both working in harmony.
-The alternative will benefit nobody.
+The alternative will benefit neither side.

 The statements, views and opinions expressed in this column are solely those of the author and do not necessarily represent those of RT.